-I am a historian of the eighteenth and nineteenth centuries, specialising in travel, exploration, the Irish abroad, and women in science.
+I am a historian of the eighteenth and nineteenth centuries, specialising in the experiences of migrants and women in the past.
 I have held teaching and research positions at Ulster University, University of Greenwich, NUI Maynooth, University of Toronto, and the Royal Irish Academy.
 My research has been supported by major grants from the NUI and Marie Curie/Irish Research Council Cofund.
 I have held research fellowships at St John’s College Cambridge, the Russian State Library for Foreign Literature, the Huntington Library, and the Moore Institute at NUI Galway.
 In 2018-19, I was co-editor of Eighteenth-Century Ireland/Iris an d√° Chult√ļr.
-I am author of Geographies of the Romantic North: Science, Antiquarianism, and Travel, 1790‚Äď1830 (Palgrave Macmillan, 2013); A Scientific, Antiquarian and Picturesque Tour: John (Fiott) Lee in Ireland, England and Wales, 1806‚Äď1807 (Routledge for Hakluyt Society, 2018); and am currently completing my third book, on Irish encounters with Russia in the eighteenth and nineteenth centuries.
+I am author of Geographies of the Romantic North: Science, Antiquarianism, and Travel, 1790‚Äď1830 (Palgrave Macmillan, 2013); A Scientific, Antiquarian and Picturesque Tour: John (Fiott) Lee in Ireland, England and Wales, 1806‚Äď1807 (Routledge for Hakluyt Society, 2018); and co-editor with Ragnar Deeney Almqvist and Helena Nolan of All Strangers Here: 100 Years of Personal Writing from the Irish Foreign Service (Arlen House, 2021; repr.
+2022).
+I am currently completing my fourth book, on Irish encounters with Russia in the eighteenth and nineteenth centuries.
 I am regularly invited to give public talks and to speak on local and national TV and radio.

 |Areas of expertise||